A new paragraph indicates a change, as in speaker, action, place, or time.

 Related sentences should vary in length.

-The sentences should all relate to each other in the same event/action/description.
+The sentences should all relate to each other in the same event or action or description.

 Shorter paragraphs tend to be more readable on smaller electronic devices.

-For most paper books and magazines, the first line of each new paragraph should be indented.
-Paragraphs should immediately follow each other with no blank line between.
+For most paper books and magazines, the first line of each new paragraph should be indented with no blank line between.

 Business letters and online stories/articles/posts do not usually indent the first line.
 Instead, as in this post and many others you will find, a blank line follows each paragraph.

-The closing quotation marks should not be included until the final paragraph (unless an unspoken action interrupts the speaking).
+The closing quotation marks should not be included until the speaker stops.
 The final quotation mark indicates the end of all that is related to the same speaker.

 (Each paragraph has an opening quotation mark.
 The closing quotation mark is only at the end of the last paragraph of what is spoken.)

 A paragraph that takes up an entire page will slow down the reading.
-Too many long paragraphs will discourage the reader.
+Too many long ones will discourage the reader.

-The key to writing a good paragraph is to keep all the sentences in that paragraph related to a single action.
+The key to writing a good paragraph is to keep all the sentences related to a single action.

 For paper, an indentation identifies a new paragraph.
 (Business letters often use the extra line method.)